Check Your Pet's Records

 Looking for Veterinary Care?
 Stevenson Ranch is a place that you can your pet can depend on for exceptional care.

 Animal overpopulation is a real issue in the United States.
 According to the American Society to Prevent Cruelty to Animals (ASPCA), about 6.5 million pets enter animal shelters every year.
 When you have your female pet spayed and your male pet neutered, you do your part by not contributing to the issue.
-Still, when you have your pet spayed and neutered depends on your breed of pet.
+Still, when you have your cat and dog spayed and neutered depends on your breed of pet.
 Larger dogs may benefit from delaying pet spay and neuter surgery.
 If you decide to forego the procedure for breeding purposes or you feel the drawbacks outweigh the benefits, we want you to know caring for your pet will require a higher level of responsibility.
 We’re well prepared to counsel you on their care.
 We’ll also advise you on the benefits they receive from pet spay and neuter surgery, such as:

 - Female pets have a decreased incidence of breast tumors.